Brendan Stern

 It was not cojones he was suggesting.

 And I was scared.
 OK, I was terrified.
-I may have played a violent sport in High School, but there is a good reason why I particularly enjoyed wearing that red jersey in practice.
+I may have played a violent sport in High School.
+Still, there is a good reason why I enjoyed wearing that non-contact red jersey in practice.

-My fingers immediately shot to my ears as I frantically moved my head to the left, then right, then left, then right again, repeating for effect, while mouthing, to the best of my limited ability, that “I’m deaf!”
+My fingers immediately shot to my ears as I frantically moved my head to the left, then right, then left, then right again, repeating with great speed while mouthing, to the best of my limited ability, that “I’m deaf!”

 Deaf!
 DEAF!
 D-E-A-F!